Peterpiotr/siguren-documentation/docs/source/about/ms-tech-overview.rst

 Any accident will generate a rupture in the accompaniment of the movement of the wheel / drum set, which results in a blocking of the last one (and thus the blocking of the load) by the worm screw.
-In such a case, the Motosuiveur®® stops the load in a distance depending on the hoist inertias and torque, by friction of the internal disks of the friction absorber inside the MS wheel.
+In such a case, the Motosuiveur®® stops the load in a distance depending on the hoist inertias and torque, by friction of the internal disks of the friction absorber inside the MotoSuiveur wheel.

 As option, a torque limiter can be added between the main motor and the gear box in order to smooth the static and dynamic overloads.